jiutongzhao/Time-Series-Data-Analysis/README.md

 ## Preface

-For many students—and even graduate researchers—their first real encounter with spectral analysis often unfolds like this:
+For many students, their first real encounter with spectral analysis often unfolds like this:

 One day, they notice an intriguing phenomenon in a time-domain signal and eagerly share their discovery with an advisor or senior colleague.
 The response is calmly delivered: "You should try some Fourier or wavelet analysis."